-If you have company stock in a 401(k), it may be beneficial to transfer those shares into a taxable brokerage account to take advantage of NUA.
+If you have company stock in a 401(k), it could save you significant money on taxes to transfer those shares into a taxable brokerage account to take advantage of net unrealized appreciation, or NUA.
 NUA is the difference between what you paid for company stock in a 401(k) and its value now.

-The benefit of NUA is that you’d pay ordinary income tax, right now, on your basis (what you originally paid).
+The benefit of the NUA approach is that it helps you avoid paying ordinary income tax on these distributions of your own company’s stock from your retirement account.
 That can be up to 37 percent, which is now the highest tax bracket, says Landsberg.

-Landsberg says NUA makes the most sense, the higher the difference in tax rates.
+Landsberg says NUA makes the most sense when the difference in tax rates is higher.

 Beware 401(k) balance minimums

-If your account balance is less than $5,000, your employer may require you to move it.
+If your account balance is less than $5,000 and you’ve left the company, your former employer may require you to move it.
 In this case, consider rolling it over to your new employer’s plan or to an IRA.

 Always keep track of your hard-earned 401(k) money and make sure that it is invested or maintained in an account that makes sense for you.